 Where it is: Michigan

 Why you should go: Isle Royale National Park, situated on an isolated island in Lake Superior, is one of the least visited national parks in the country, and the least visited in the lower 48 states.
-This is partly because you can’t just drive or hike up to these trail-heads—visitors must take a ferry to the island, and a camping permit is required to stay overnight.
-Along with solitude, this park offers a plethora of water-based adventures like fishing, canoeing, kayaking, and scuba diving.
+This is partly because you can’t just drive or hike up to these trail-heads.
+Visitors must take a ferry to the island, and a camping permit is required to stay overnight.
+Along with solitude, this park offers a plethora of water-based adventures:

 When to visit: The park is open from April 16 through October 31.